IbaiMtnz05/Neural-Network-Classifier/README.md

 - SDL2 library for visualization
 - MNIST dataset and model parameters in CSV format

+> [!WARNING]
+> This project requires the apt package manager for installing dependencies.
+If you're not using a Debian-based Linux distribution (Ubuntu, Debian, etc.), you'll need to install the SDL2 development libraries manually using your system's package manager.

 > [!IMPORTANT]
 > The SDL2 library must be installed before compiling this program.
 Without it, the visualization component will not work.